Crissa

 Between Crissa and Cirrha was a fertile plain, bounded on the north by Parnassus, on the east by Mount Cirphis, and on the west by the mountains of the Ozolian Locrians.
 On the western side it extended as far north as Amphissa, which was situated at the head of that part of the plain.
 This plain, as lying between Crissa and Cirrha, might be called either the Crissaean or Cirrhaean, and is sometimes so designated by the ancient writers; but, properly speaking, there appears to have been a distinction between the two plains.
 The Cirrhaean plain was the small plain near the town of Cirrha, extending from the sea as far as the modern village of Xeropegado, where it is divided by two projecting rocks from the larger and more fertile Crissaean plain, which stretches as far as Crissa and Amphissa.
 The small Cirrhaean plain on the coast was the one dedicated to Apollo after the destruction of Cirrha.
 The name of the Crissaean plain in its more extended sense might include the Cirrhaean, so that the latter may be regarded as a part of the former.
 The boundaries of the land dedicated to the god were inscribed on one of the walls of the Delphian temple.

 The ancient town of Crissa gave its name to the bay above which it stood; and the name was extended from this bay to the whole of the Corinthian Gulf, which was called Crissaean in the most ancient times.
 Cirrha was built subsequently at the head of the bay, and rose into a town from being the port of Crissa.
 This is in accordance with what we find in the history of other Grecian states.
-The original town is built upon a height at some distance from the sea, to secure it against hostile attacks, especially by sea; but in course of time, when property has become more secure, and the town itself has grown in power, a second place springs up on that part of the coast which had served previously as the port of the inland town.
+The original town is built upon a height at some distance from the sea, to secure it against hostile attacks, especially by sea; but in the course of time, when the property has become more secure, and the town itself has grown in power, a second place springs up on that part of the coast which had served previously as the port of the inland town.
 This was undoubtedly the origin of Cirrha, which was situated at the mouth of the river Pleistus, and at the foot of Mount Cirphis.

 As of the mid-19th century, ancient Crissa's ruins could still be seen at a short distance from the modern village of Chrisso, surrounding the church of the Forty Saints.
 They consist of very ancient polygonal walls, still as high as 10 feet in some parts, and as broad as 18 feet on the northern side, and 12 feet on the western.